vanandrew/warpkit/README.md

 for each frame of your data.
 You can then use these field maps to distortion correct your data.

 ## MEDIC Usage
-The `warpkit` library is meant for integration into a larger python pipeline/package.
+The `warpkit` library is meant for integration into a larger neuroimaging pipeline/software package.

 An example of how to call MEDIC from python is provided below:
 ```python